-Typically you’ll have the option of emailing, calling, or writing.
-If you’re having trouble finding the details call the regular customer service number and explain you want to make a complaint.
+Typically, you’ll have the option of emailing, calling, writing, or using a live chat service.
+If you’re having trouble finding the details, call the regular customer service number and explain you want to make a complaint.

 2. Escalate the broadband complaint

-The complaints procedure should provide more detail on the precise steps; typically it’s as straightforward as explaining that you're not happy with how the complaint has been handled up to this point and asking for the broadband complaint to be escalated to a senior member of staff.
+The complaints procedure should provide more detail on the precise steps.
+Typically, it’s as straightforward as explaining that you're not happy with how the complaint has been handled up to this point and asking for the broadband complaint to be escalated to a senior member of staff.

 3. Accept the resolution or request a deadlock letter

 If you’re not happy with the outcome, you should write to request a deadlock letter.

 4. Complain to the ombudsman

 All companies offering services to individuals or small businesses of fewer than ten employees must be members of an Alternative Dispute Resolution (ADR) scheme.

 How to complain about slow home broadband

 Ofcom’s voluntary code of practice for broadband speeds gives broadband consumers more rights when complaining about speed, including the right to leave a contract early without penalty.

-Before approaching the ISP, you need to have an idea of what speed you should be getting as well as its current performance.
+Before approaching the ISP, you need to have an idea of what speed you should be getting, as well as its current performance.